Skip to main content

 Location: Boxcar Park, 1200 Millwright Loop W., Everett

 Catch family movies Friday nights in July and August at the only waterfront movie series in Snohomish County.
 Bring a blanket and low-back chairs, and don’t forget to dress in layers since it can get chilly by the water.
-If you plan to arrive by boat, guest moorage is available at Port of Everett’s North Guest Docks 7, but you’ll want to come ashore to be able to see the movie screen.
+If you plan to arrive by boat, guest moorage is available at Port of Everett’s North Guest Dock 7, but you’ll want to come ashore to be able to see the movie screen.

 Outdoor movie lineup: